Scripted access (TAP)

 tap_result = tap_service.run_sync(query, language=lang)

-this allows to access some featured present in the one or the other language for more details about the difference between both please refer : Documentation or to IOVA docs
+Remark: the lang parameter can take two values, either PostgreSQL or ADQL.
+This allows to access some features present in the one or the other language.
+For more details about the differences between both, please refer to Documentation or to IOVA docs

 Asynchronous jobs